happierpig/TestIO-Naive/README.md

 #### Throughput

+> Note: We use IOPS to denote throughput because they differ by only one factor.

 Assuming the bottom block device has a constant and robust read/write speed $v$, then the maximal realistic work over a period of time $t$ is $w_{nax} = v\times t$.
 However, $w_{max}$ can be accessed only under ideal circumstances.
 The reality is device dominated by driver, which is part of linux kernel.
 For generalization, concurrency and security, abstraction layer like VFS exists in kernel, which induces extra cost for maintaining such a system.
 So the real work over $t$ is $w=v\times(t-t')=w_{max}-c$.
 To improve the throughput of the device is equivalent to **decrease the cost** $c$.

 For sync I/O, we can simply construct the cost model as a **linear** $O(n)$ one because each sync I/O operation need two syscalls (words in detail, whether the interrupt-driven I/O or busy-waiting I/O both has cost).